Enrollment and Attendance FAQs

 Who is eligible to attend Friendship Public Charter School Online?

-Any student in grades TK–8 who resides in Washington, DC is eligible for full-time enrollment.
+Any student in grades K–8 who resides in Washington, D.C. is eligible for full-time enrollment through the My School D.C. lottery.

-Are there enrollment restrictions?
-How many of my children can I enroll in Friendship Public Charter School Online?
+How many of my children can I enroll in Friendship PCS Online?

-Because Friendship PCS Online provides all the lesson plans and materials needed for grades TK–8, many parents find it easy to enroll multiple children in the program.
+Because Friendship PCS Online provides all the lesson plans and materials needed for grades K–8, many parents find it easy to enroll multiple children in the program.

-What does it cost to attend Friendship Public Charter School Online?
+What does it cost to attend Friendship PCS Online?

 Since Friendship PCS Online is a public school program, there is no tuition.
-We provide a state-certified teacher and all instructional materials for the program.
+Friendship provides district-certified teachers and instructional materials for the program.
 However, students and families will be responsible for providing some consumable materials (such as printer ink and paper).

 What is the attendance policy?